-This asset management plan is prepared under the direction of the organisation's vision, mission, goals and objectives.
+This AM Plan is prepared under the direction of the organisation's vision, mission, goals and objectives.

-Our vision is:
+Council's vision is:

-"To be a recognised leader in Local Government through continuous learning and sustainability"
+"To be a recognised leader in Local Government through continuous learning and sustainability."

-Our mission is:
+Council's mission is:

-"To ensure that the Council's long term role is viable and sustainable by meeting the needs of our residents in a responsible caring way, attract sustainable development while maintaining the traditional rural values, character and culture of our people"
+"To ensure that the Council's long term role is viable and sustainable by meeting the needs of our residents in a responsible caring way, attract sustainable development while maintaining the traditional rural values, character and culture of our people."